Geetorus/Anyphishers/README.md

 <details>
   <summary><h3>Dependencies</h3></summary>

-<b>Anyphisher</b> requires following programs to run properly -
+<b>Zphisher</b> requires following programs to run properly -
 - `git`
 - `curl`
 - `php`

-> All the dependencies will be installed automatically when you run **Anyphisher** for the first time.
+> All the dependencies will be installed automatically when you run **Zphisher** for the first time.
 </details>

 <details>